 - If you have to discuss a complex medical issue please let the receptionist know so a suitable length of appointment can be arranged.

-- Please notify the practice if you change your address and / or telephone or mobile phone number.
+- Please notify the practice if you change your address and / or telephone or mobile phone number or email address.

 What other help is available